 PPC (Pay Per Click) advertising is something else worth considering if you’re confident in what you offer on your website and want to push more traffic via search engines by investing in boosting your visibility on Google.

-One important type of PPC advertising to take advantage of is Google Product Listing Ads (PLAs)or Google Shopping Ads.
+One important type of PPC advertising to take advantage of Google Shopping Ads.
 These don’t depend on specific keywords but instead are listed by product names and product categories.
 They will also include a product image within Google search results.
-The image below shows a search for ‘Northern Ireland shirt’ – these are PLAs.
-Users can click on ‘Shop for northern ireland shirt on Google’ to compare options or just click on the option directly.

 Email Marketing is still one of the most effective forms of communication, especially if you are aiming at selling to other businesses.
 Having that valuable place inside the inbox of a relevant customer can produce results.